-The Criminal Bar Association exists to represent the views and interests of the practising members of the Criminal Bar in England and Wales.
+The Criminal Bar Association exists to represent the views and interests of specialist criminal barristers in England & Wales.
 This section contains information about our committees, our history and also links to other sections of the site, such as bursaries, news, events etc.

 Born of frustration and anger, the Criminal Bar Association (C.B.A.) of 1997 is unrecognisable from the body of about 100 which met in 1969 to form it.
 The seedsmen were Barry Hudson and Dick Lowry; the cultivators were our first two great leaders, Jeremy Hutchinson and Basil Wigoder, who were chairman and vice-chairman from 1969 to 1975.
 Even they could not have anticipated how events would provide the Association with its first great opportunity to make its mark on the public: but the llth Report of the Criminal Law Revision Committee provided that chance.
 The “Yellow Book” – the C.B.A.’s response – was remarkable for a number of reasons: its decisive impact on the debate, obviously; more than that, it demonstrated that the criminal Bar could pull together and that, when it does, what it has to say is of great weight and worth.
 It demonstrated, also, that the Bar is most influential when it eschews shouting and slogans and concentrates on substance.